 Here are all the top orange juice cocktails that highlight this beautiful citrus fruit!
 Try everything from a mimosa to a tequila sunrise.

-Love the bright and beautiful citrus flavor of an orange!
-Turns out OJ is a top notch mixer for cocktails.
-It can stand in with almost any liquor, though it’s best known for pairing with vodka.
-But mix it with champagne to make a mimosa, or tequila to make a tequila sunrise or spin on the margarita!
-There are lots of other famous orange and liquor pairings that we’ll let you discover below.
-You can even use blood orange juice, bright pink in color and even sweeter than the juice from a standard orange.
+Love the bright and beautiful citrus flavor of an orange?
+Turns out, OJ is a top notch mixer for cocktails.
+It works with almost any liquor: mix it with vodka for a screwdriver, champagne to make a mimosa, or tequila for a tequila sunrise!
+You can even use blood orange juice, even sweeter than the standard and bright pink in color.

-Here are all the best orange juice cocktails to try!
+As two cocktail experts, here are all the best orange juice cocktails we recommend!
 There are drinks for morning, evening, and everywhere in between.
-For all of them, keep in mind that freshly squeezed orange juice makes drinks with the best flavor.
-No cutting corners here!
+Keep in mind that freshly squeezed orange juice makes drinks with the best flavor, but bottled juice also works in a pinch!

 Here's a famous and beautiful orange juice cocktail: the tequila sunrise!
 It’s beautiful and vibrant, with layered colors of a summer sunset.
-Even better: it’s so easy to make!
 All you need is 3 ingredients: and no special techniques or equipment.
-Of course, use fresh squeezed orange juice for the best effect.
+Use fresh squeezed orange juice for the best effect.
 The flavor is refreshingly sweet, with just a hint of tequila.
-Try it with our homemade grenadine!

 Ingredients: Orange juice, grenadine, tequila

-Of course the most popular orange juice cocktail of them all: the mimosa!
-How to make a perfect mimosa?
+The most popular orange juice cocktail of them all is the mimosa!
 We like to use Prosecco instead of champagne for a sweeter, nuanced flavor: but you could use either!
 Pour the bubbles with a heavy hand, and add a dash of orange liqueur.
 It’s tart, just sweet enough, and bubbly as all get out.
-Here’s how to make this beautiful and bright mimosa!

 Ingredients: Orange juice, Prosecco or champagne, Cointreau